SquidDev/urn/docs/lib.base.md

 unwrap them in order to use them.

 ## `(debug x)`
-*Defined at lib/base.lisp:151:1*
+*Macro defined at lib/base.lisp:152:1*

 Print the value `X`, then return it unmodified.

 ## `(defmacro name args &body)`
-*Macro defined at lib/base.lisp:38:1*
+*Macro defined at lib/base.lisp:39:1*

 Define `NAME` to be the macro given by (lambda `ARGS` @`BODY`), with optional metadata at the start of `BODY`.

 ## `(defun name args &body)`
-*Macro defined at lib/base.lisp:32:1*
+*Macro defined at lib/base.lisp:33:1*

 Define `NAME` to be the function given by (lambda `ARGS` @`BODY`), with optional metadata at the start of `BODY`.

 ## `(for ctr start end step &body)`
-*Macro defined at lib/base.lisp:95:1*
+*Macro defined at lib/base.lisp:96:1*

 Iterate `BODY`, with the counter `CTR` bound to `START`, being incremented by `STEP` every iteration until `CTR` is outside of the range given by [`START` .. `END`]

 ## `gensym`
-*Defined at lib/base.lisp:82:1*
+*Defined at lib/base.lisp:83:1*

 Create a unique symbol, suitable for using in macros

 ## `(if c t b)`
-*Macro defined at lib/base.lisp:59:1*
+*Macro defined at lib/base.lisp:60:1*

 Evaluate `T` if `C` is true, otherwise, evaluate `B`.

 ## `(list &xs)`
-*Defined at lib/base.lisp:47:1*
+*Defined at lib/base.lisp:48:1*

 Return the list of variadic arguments given.

 ## `(or a b &rest)`
-*Macro defined at lib/base.lisp:135:1*
+*Macro defined at lib/base.lisp:136:1*

 Return the logical or of values `A` and `B`, and, if present, the logical or of all the values in `REST`.

 ## `(pretty value)`
-*Defined at lib/base.lisp:155:1*
+*Defined at lib/base.lisp:163:1*

 Format `VALUE` as a valid Lisp expression which can be parsed.

 ## `(progn &body)`
-*Macro defined at lib/base.lisp:55:1*
+*Macro defined at lib/base.lisp:56:1*

 Group a series of expressions together.

 ## `(quasiquote val)`
-*Macro defined at lib/base.lisp:224:1*
+*Macro defined at lib/base.lisp:238:1*

 Quote `VAL`, but replacing all `unquote` and `unquote-splice` with their actual value.